 Click the days below to reveal more information.

 Walk Details: Distance: 11kms.
-Duration: 4 hours.
 Max.
-Height: 530m.
-Rocky and muddy mountain and grass tracks.
+Height: 400m.
+Rocky, muddy mountain and grass tracks with some road walking.
 Can be wet underfoot – boots essential.

 Today you return to Orra Beg and head north for Ballycastle.
 Continuing on the Moyle Way, the route is divided into three sections.
 The first part of the walk takes you along a forest track then follows the banks of the Glenshesk River, ending up back on a forest track as it leads you through the Breen Oakwood Nature Reserve and Wood.
 The next section follows the country road along Glenshesk offering views of the Glenshesk River, Knocklayd Mountain and Coolaveely Wood.